 Holy Saturday is a particularly meaningful holiday for me because it was on that night in 2006 that I received the Sacrament of Confirmation, after being received into the Catholic Church on Holy Thursday.
-In the following excerpt from my new book My Peace I Give You: Healing Sexual Wounds with the Help of the Saints, I write about how, in the liturgy of Holy Saturday, the meaning of Passover is revealed in Christ:
+In the following excerpt from My Peace I Give You: Healing Sexual Wounds with the Help of the Saints, I write about how, in the liturgy of Holy Saturday, the meaning of Passover is revealed in Christ:

 The years went by and the girl became a woman, still striving to be faultless in the practice of her faith.
 She hoped that one day Mohammed would once again appear to her in a dream, to let her know he was no longer displeased with her.
 But he never did.
 Instead, not too long ago, the woman dreamed of Jesus—who spoke to her quite differently than had Mohammed, my friend said.